Sweden arrests second suspect over deadly truck attack

-STOCKHOLM Swedish police said they had arrested a second suspect linked to the deadly truck attack in Stockholm this month.
+STOCKHOLM (Reuters) - Swedish police said they had arrested a second suspect linked to the deadly truck attack in Stockholm this month.

 The unnamed person was detained on Sunday on the order of prosecutors, the force said, without going into further details on the suspected offence.